There's a buzz and excitement that comes from generating ideas and starting something new.

 Intrapreneurial Programs (Internal Innovation)

 An Intrapreneur program is led by someone within your organisation that actively promotes innovation.
-The idea of the program is to help explore ideas, provide resources and support to discover opportunities around anything from customer experience to product enhancements.
+The idea of the program is to help explore ideas and provide resources and support to discover opportunities around anything from customer experience to product enhancements.
 And, should they show promise, open up opportunities to turn those ideas into reality.
 These are great initiatives designed to demonstrate your investment in your team's ideas and passions.

 Similar to creating a dedicated Innovation Team, Intrapreneurial programs are only as good as the support, resources, and openness provided to them.
 If you don't have an authentic culture of change in your company, the money and time spent on these programs will all be for nothing.
 And, as frustrating as that may be, those involved in the program will likely head to environments and employers that do promote and embrace a culture of change and innovation.
-So, while you've pointed out entrepreneurial talents internally, you could very well end up losing them to your competition if the necessary support isn't in place.
+So, while you've pointed out entrepreneurial talents internally, you could very well lose them to your competition if the necessary support isn't in place.

 Open Innovation & External Accelerators (External Innovation)